-I am a Ph.D. student in the Teaching, Learning, and Educational Improvement (TLEI) cluster at the UCI School of Education, specializing in Language & Literacy.
+I am a Ph.D. candidate in the Teaching, Learning, and Educational Improvement (TLEI) cluster at the UCI School of Education, specializing in Language & Literacy.
 As a member of the Digital Learning Lab, I am currently conducting research on the Converse to Learn project.
 My ultimate goal is to use my research to help people of all ages achieve success in their language and literacy learning.

 I hold a B.A. in economics with a minor in psychology from UC San Diego and an M.A. in education with a focus on social research methodologies from UC Berkeley.